LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/0-data-types-overview/1-data-types.md

   - `Boolean` - There are two values that are in the `Boolean` family - `true` and `false`.
 Think of a lightbulb - a question could be asked whether or not a light is on or off.
 The answer to that question has two possible answers (values), `true` or `false`.
   - `Number` - Numbers!
   - `Undefined` - This will make more sense when we talk about variables - it's a essentially what happens when a variable has been declared but a value hasn't been assigned.
 It's usually represents an unintended absence of value.
   - `Symbol` - This is a way to construct a value that is guaranteed to be unique.
 It's fairly new to JavaScript and used in complex coding.
-We will not be using or going over the `Symbol` data type in this program.
+We likely wont need to use this in this program.
   - `BigInt` - Similar to `Number` except can represent MUCH larger numbers.
-We won't be using this type in the program.

 ##### Structural Data Types
   - `Object` - A complex data type allowing for a collection of related data.
 An object contains properties - defined as key-value pairs.
 We'll talk about this more later.
-  - `Function` - You can think of this data type as being a sub-category of an `Object`.
+  - `Function` - A re-usable block of code, technically, functions are `Objects` but they operate very differently.

 ##### Structural Root Primitive
   - `null` - An absence of value.
 This is a data type with one value, `null`.
 It is created with intention by the programmer and is considered both a primite and a structural data type in JavaScript.